Lessons from Grenfell Research

 - There should be direct knowledge of and control over leaseholders, private lettings and subletting, with the right to know who lives in the flat and the right to enter and inspect.
 There should also be a clear leasehold agreement so that leaseholders have to provide access keys in case of leaks or any other breaches of containment.

 - The landlord should have the ability to enforce basic conditions on all residents through on-site management and supervision.
 In the case of tower blocks, a concierge at the base of the block is an ideal solution.
 It is crucial that a landlord controls and enforces basic safety standards both in the stairwells, entrances, and within units.
 This requires on-site management and supervision.

 - It is important to consider the maintenance of a multi-storey block as an engineering challenge where precision and quality control are essential.
 This is based on Judith Hackitt’s Interim Recommendations in her Review of Building Regulations.

-- There should be no shortcutting on cost and quality.
+- shortcutting on cost and quality.
 The short term savings can lead to huge long-term costs, as happened in the case of Grenfell Tower but also in Lakanel House and other examples of failure.